-There are apps for literally everything: wine, horoscopes, sleeping, organizing, earning money.
-If you have a question, concern, problem, or are just looking to beat your boredom, you will find a solution in the palm of your hand.
-This even goes for renovating and redecorating your home, as there are hundreds home design apps available.
+There are apps for literally everything these days—wine, horoscopes, sleeping, organizing, earning money…you name it.
+Whether you have a question, concern, problem, or are just looking to beat your boredom, you will find a solution in the palm of your hand.

-Whether you’re looking for step-by-step DIY instructions, the best color for your bedroom, blueprints for a floorplan, or just need some design inspiration, these are the apps that will have your home looking its best.
+Whether you are looking for step-by-step DIY instructions, the best color for your bedroom, blueprints for a floorplan, or just need some design inspiration, these are the apps that will have your home looking its best.
 Bonus: Most of these apps are free!
 Happy downloading.

 “Pinterest is a great way to seek inspiration and create an ongoing mind map of ideas,” says Atlanta-based designer Tavia Forbes of Forbes + Masters.
 Although it might feel fairly intuitive, never underestimate the power of the Pin.
 Having Pinterest on-hand at all times makes it extra easy to source and save ideas on the go.
 Plus, having designated folders to house all your ideas will help keep you on track and organized, not to mention make it easier to share with others.